 What is Acumen

-Our professionals effectively treat musculoskeletal injuries using active rehabilitation methods.
+Our professionals effectively treat musculoskeletal injuries using a combination of manual therapy & active rehabilitation methods.

-Athletic therapists adhere to the Sports Medicine Model of care.
+Athletic Therapists adhere to the Sports Medicine Model of care.
 They treat a wide range of patients.
-The treatment varies but the objective doesn’t: an Athletic Therapist’s goal is to help clients return to their usual activities, whether that means playing competitive sports or walking to the mailbox and back.
+The treatment varies but the objective doesn’t: an Athletic Therapist’s goal is to help patients return to their usual activities, whether that means playing competitive sports or walking to the mailbox and back.

 WHAT IS AN ATHLETIC THERAPIST